 This easy Homemade Hamburger Helper recipe is made completely in one pot and better than the original!
 A cheesy macaroni and beef pasta made healthier.
 Ready in 30 MINUTES or less!
 Includes step by step recipe video.

-I know Hamburger Helper isn’t that classy.
-But sometimes we just like things that are easy and taste good.
-And I don’t think there’s anything wrong with that.
+I know that Hamburger Helper isn’t that classy, and it’s maybe not a “company-ready” dinner, but sometimes we just like things that are easy and taste good, and I don’t think there’s anything wrong with that.

 I could have called it something like, “One Pot Beefy Macaroni”, but I wanted to appeal to those people who might be eyeing up the Hamburger Helper box on the grocery store shelf.
 This is just as easy, and way better for you!